StarRocks/starrocks/table_design/Data_model.md

  `(12 + 9 1000W * 3 * 1.5 (average additional overhead per hash table) = 945 MB`

   In the preceding formula, `9` is the fixed memory consumption per row, and `1.5` indicates the average additional memory consumpdtion per hash table.

+- `enable_persistent_index`: whether to enable persistent primary key indexes.
+A persistent primary key index is stored in both the disk and memory to prevent excessive memory consumption.
+The value can be `true` or `false`.
+If the disk is SSD, we recommend that you set this parameter to `true`.

 #### Update a table